SciProgCentre/kmath-polynomial/docs/polynomials.md

 1. `ListPolynomial`, `ListPolynomialSpace`, `ListRationalFunction` and `ListRationalFunctionSpace` implement the first scenario. `ListPolynomial` stores polynomial  $a_0 + \dots + a_n x^n$ as a coefficients list `listOf(a_0, ..., a_n)` (of type `List<C>`).

    They also have variation `ScalableListPolynomialSpace` that replaces former polynomials and implements `ScaleOperations`.
-2. `NumberedPolynomial`, `NumberedPolynomialSpace`, `NumberedRationalFunction` and `NumberedRationalFunctionSpace` implement second scenario. `NumberedPolynomial` stores polynomials as structures of type `Map<List<UInt>, C>`.
+2. `NumberedPolynomial`, `NumberedPolynomialSpace`, `NumberedRationalFunction` and `NumberedRationalFunctionSpace` implement the second scenario. `NumberedPolynomial` stores polynomials as structures of type `Map<List<UInt>, C>`.
 Signatures are stored as `List<UInt>`.
-To prevent ambiguity signatures should not end with zeros.
+To prevent ambiguity, signatures should not end with zeros.
-3. `LabeledPolynomial`, `LabeledPolynomialSpace`, `LabeledRationalFunction` and `LabeledRationalFunctionSpace` implement third scenario using common `Symbol` as variable type. `LabeledPolynomial` stores polynomials as structures of type `Map<Map<Symbol, UInt>, C>`.
+3. `LabeledPolynomial`, `LabeledPolynomialSpace`, `LabeledRationalFunction` and `LabeledRationalFunctionSpace` implement the third scenario using common `Symbol` as a variable type. `LabeledPolynomial` stores polynomials as structures of type `Map<Map<Symbol, UInt>, C>`.
 Signatures are stored as `Map<Symbol, UInt>`.
-To prevent ambiguity each signature should not map any variable to zero.
+To prevent ambiguity, each signature should not map any variable to zero.

 ### Example: `ListPolynomial`